Concepts and Terminology¶

 Applications are stored in repositories, either locally on the user’s system or on remote servers.
 Repositories are referred to by remotes which are just names that are used to identify repositories.

-For example, the location of the GNOME Nightly repository is
+For example, the location of the Nightly GNOME Apps repository is

 referred to using the remote,